 - Visit our CSA page to select the CSA Share that’s right for you.

-- Buy online, mail your CSA Registration Form and payment to Brad’s Farm Market, 550 Asbury Road, Churchville, MD 21028, or purchase your CSA at Brad’s Farm Market during regular business hours.
+- Mail your CSA Registration Form and payment to Brad’s Farm Market, 550 Asbury Road, Churchville, MD 21028, or purchase your CSA at Brad’s Farm Market during regular business hours.

 - You’ll receive an email confirming your CSA purchase if you ordered online.